The Incredible Story of Pixar: From Humble Beginnings to Box Office Domination

 - Knick Knack (1989)

-These successes prompted Pixar to abandon computer hardware and devote itself fully to creating animated films .
+These successes prompted Pixar to abandon computer hardware to fully dedicate itself to creating animated films.

 Toy Story and the 3D revolution

-In 1995, Toy Story was released, the first feature film entirely in 3D animation .
-The film enjoyed immediate worldwide success and definitively transformed the animation film industry .
+In 1995, Toy Story was released, the first feature film entirely in 3D animation.
+The film achieved immediate global success and definitively transformed the animated film industry.

 The Golden Age of Pixar